saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- You can have 3-way, 4-way any-way ANOVAs you like, but interpreting 3rd order interactions is quite difficult

->- Multi-way ANOVAs are an excellent tool if you are conducting experimental work, are interested in the difference in means between some groups, and need to control for several categorical variables at once.
+>- Multi-way ANOVAs are an excellent tool if you are conducting experimental work, are interested in the difference in means between some groups, and need to evaluate the effect of or control for several categorical variables at once.

 >- ANOVAs are intimately tied to Experimental Design, and usually courses/Books in Experimental design are usually books about different types of ANOVA

 >- We will later see this same ANOVA model recast as a linear model.

+>- As with linear models ,there are advanced tools and techniques to handle your analysis when the assumptions are violated (you might see some of these next week)

 ---